MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-3/README.md

 4. `time_series_rental_price.ipynb`: This notebook performs time series analysis on the historical data on a particular suburb to predict the future rental prices using ARIMA and SARIMA models, mainly to infer the appropriate parameters for the models for all suburbs.
 5. `time_series_rental_price_2.ipynb`: This notebook predicts the future rental prices for all suburbs in Victoria using ARIMA and SARIMA models.
 The predicted rental prices are stored in `data/curated/forecast_data.csv`.
 6. `time_series_rental_price_3.ipynb`: This notebook analyzes the predicted rental prices for all suburbs in Victoria and calculates the growth rate for each suburb.
 The top 10 suburbs with the highest predicted growth rate are identified and their behavior is visualized.

+To obtain a conclusive summary of our research process and findings, run the notebook `Summary_Notebook.ipynb` found in the `notebooks` directory.